Surucobe/Journal/General/Daily.md

 ### Bulding discipline
 first day of building discipline: i determine myself to not play a specific game today, which i didn't and not just that but i essencially did not play any game at all today is an unusual day for this is not something i usually do, instead i spent most of the day studying, i code little yes but that's because i spent most of the day studying about coding
+---
+## Date 20/08/2024
+### Bulding discipline
+Currently displeased with my own performance, i literally took away games from me and yet still i manage to fail to accomplish all of my task i remember readin that adding a sort of punishment or inmmediate consequence to failing this actions can be a huge help, the problem is that idk what i could make in order to help me with those
+Fair is to say that today i wished to play inscyption, which i did and enjoy doing so even tho i either forgot how to play or game got harder, could be any really